Papua New Guinea

 Gender Violence Awareness Programme in Enga Province

 The programme has attracted strong support in the areas where training has been held.
-In the village of Pina a group formed during the sorcery awareness training was able to stop some men who were about to torture a woman for suspected sorcery.
+A local group formed during the sorcery awareness training was able to stop some men who were about to torture a woman for suspected sorcery.
 This is great progress as before the workshops people were afraid to approach this kind of situation.

 El Nino (2015/2016)